-6 Not-to-miss Day Trips from Lucerne, Switzerland - Lugano and the Swiss Miniature
+Day Trip to Lugano and the Swiss Miniature from Lucerne

-Lugano lies in the far south of Switzerland in the Italian-speaking region of Ticino.
+Lugano lies in the far south of Switzerland in the Italian-speaking region of Ticino, and offers a completely different side of the country with its Mediterranean atmosphere.
 The city lies along the massive Lake Lugano.

-If you're travelling with kids, then your vacation to Switzerland will be incomplete without a visit to this region.
+If you're travelling with kids, then your vacation to Switzerland will be incomplete without a visit to this region because of the insanely cute open-air miniature park featuring tiny replicas of Switzerland's most iconic landmarks, castles and alpine villages.

 There is a scenic train, the Gotthard Panorama Express, connecting the north and south of Switzerland, which combines a boat and train journey.